stuartellis/sve-personal-website/content/articles/prek-containers.md

 The [prek](https://prek.j178.dev/) tool manages Git hooks, and enables you to run the same hooks at any time, not just when you commit changes.
 It downloads the tools and runtimes for the hooks as needed.
 This means that it can provide a cross-platform way to install and run a complete set of tools for formatting and checking code.

-For security and consistency, use container images to provide the tools that are used by these hooks.
-This ensures that all of the contributors to a project run the same container images, and that CI systems also use those same images.
+For security and consistency, use container images to provide the tools for these hooks.
+This ensures that the contributors to a project run the same container images, and that CI systems also use those same images.
 For better supply chain security, you can specify images that are distributed through your own container registries.

 > The [prek](https://prek.j178.dev/) tool supersedes [pre-commit](https://pre-commit.com/).
 It can use hooks that are written for `pre-commit`, and works with existing `pre-commit` project configurations.